Frequently Asked Questions

 What if I’m not gay, can I still be a part of the community and events?

 Regardless of sexual orientation or gender identity, we welcome all students, faculty, staff, alumni and community members to attend our on-campus events and activities.
 We strive for an inclusive community that welcomes everyone.
-You never have to identify in order to participate in any student groups or utilize any on-campus resources.

 Faculty, staff, and alumni are important parts of our community!
 We welcome alumni, current and former faculty and staff, LGBTQ Discretionary Fund and the former Gill Scholarship donors, and parents to join our LGBTQ Affinity Group.
 As a member of the LGBTQ Affinity Group, you will hear about our LGBTQ Homecoming Dinner, LGBTQ potlucks that are hosted by faculty and staff throughout the year, LGBTQ-related events at CC, and you can stay connected to the community.